unimelbmdap/doiget-tdm/docs/publishers/avail_publishers.rst

 ----------------------------------

 ``doiget_tdm_ama_valid_hostname``
-    Full-text requests can only be made from systems matching this hostname.
+    Full-text requests can only be made from systems matching this hostname (optional).
 ``doiget_tdm_ama_api_key``
     The API key provided by AMA.